eostermueller/chunkyOutperformsChatty/README.md

 "Try to pull back multiple rows at once.
 In particular, never do repeated queries on the same table to get multiple rows."
 ```
+These results show that he was right.
+Throughput goes up with fewer SQL invocations.

 Five Scenarios
 --------------